Last Updated on

 The U.S. government knows this, and that’s why it implemented the Federal Migratory Bird Treaty Act.
 A treaty that makes it illegal to kill, hunt, or even own any species of the hawk family.

-And that brings us to the end of today’s piece.
+And that brings us to the end of today’s piece on the different species of hawk in Colorado.
 But before signing off, we would like you to know some states offer permits to residents who are willing to help raise awareness and protect all these different species from going extinct.
 So, if you’re interested, or if you have any questions, reach out to the U.S. Fish and Wildlife Service.

 If you want to learn more about birds, check out some of our other posts: